One-Eyed Jacks: Home media and restoration

+Reception

-Critical reception
+Critical response

 One-Eyed Jacks received mixed reviews from critics.
-On the review aggregator Rotten Tomatoes, the film has a 65% approval rating based on 17 reviews, with an average rating of 6.3/10.
+On the review aggregator Rotten Tomatoes, the film has a 67% approval rating based on 18 reviews.

 Bosley Crowther of The New York Times, favorably influenced by Brando's efforts, noted: "Directed and played with the kind of vicious style that Mr. Brando has put into so many of his skulking, scabrous roles.
 Realism is redolent in them, as it is in many details of the film.
 But, at the same time, it is curiously surrounded by elements of creamed-cliché romance and a kind of pictorial extravagance that you usually see in South Sea island films."

 Variety, on the other hand, wrote: "It is an oddity of this film that both its strength and its weakness lie in the area of characterization.
 Brando's concept calls, above all, for depth of character, for human figures endowed with overlapping good and bad sides to their nature."
 Dave Kehr of The Chicago Reader wrote: "There is a strong Freudian pull to the situation (the partner's name is "Dad") that is more ritualized than dramatized: the most memorable scenes have a fierce masochistic intensity, as if Brando were taking the opportunity to punish himself for some unknown crime."